- Explore Yarra Valley, Phillip Island, and The Great Ocean Road

 The rest of the day is free.
 Catch some sleep after a long international flight or head out for a leisurely evening stroll through the city.

 Day 2: Melbourne City Sights

-The morning's tour is a great way to familiarize yourself with the city before spending the rest of the day exploring on your own.
+The morning tour is a great way to familiarize yourself with the city before spending the rest of the day exploring on your own.

 Day 3: Self Drive to Yarra Valley & Phillip Island

-Each night the world's smallest penguins return from a full day of fishing at sea and waddle across the beach to the safety of their homes on the sand dunes.
-Visitors to Phillips Island can enjoy the spectacle from the comfort of a tiered seating area on Summerland Beach, as well as from elevated timber boardwalks.
+Each night the world's smallest penguins return from a full day of fishing at sea and waddle across the beach to the safety of their homes on the dunes.
+Visitors to Phillips Island can enjoy the spectacle from the comfort of a tiered seating area on Summerland Beach and from elevated timber boardwalks.